deveshnema/SocialFeed/README.md

 # SocialFeed
-An iOS 11 fb news feed style App
+An iOS (Swift 4) Facebook New Feed style App

+(Recreating the design style only to enhance the learning experience)

 ## Detail
 - The App has been styled in the fb news feed style